STARS Bylaws

 Article I. Name

-The name of this organization shall be the Sharing and Transforming Access to Resources Section (STARS) of the Reference and User Services Association of the American Library Association.
+The name of this organization is the Sharing and Transforming Access to Resources Section (STARS) of the Reference and User Services Association (RUSA) of the American Library Association (ALA).

 Article II.
 Objectives